ned14/llfio/libs/afio/doc/Readme.txt

 4. Compile Boost QuickBook and copy the output binary into BoostBook\bin.

-5. Compile libs/geometry/doc/src/docutils/tools/doxygen_xml2qbk and copy the
+5. Apply the doxygen_xml2qbk.patch in this directory to Boost.
+This will add support for producing QuickBook documentation from public member variables.
-output binary into BoostBook\bin.
+Compile libs/geometry/doc/src/docutils/tools/doxygen_xml2qbk and copy the output binary into BoostBook\bin.

 6. I simply can't get any version past or present of Apache FOP to work with